Dingle railway station

-Dingle railway station is a disused underground railway station located on the Liverpool Overhead Railway (LOR), at the south end of Park Road, Dingle, Liverpool.
+Dingle is a disused underground railway station located on the Liverpool Overhead Railway (LOR), at the south end of Park Road, in Dingle, Liverpool, England.
 It was the only below ground station on the line.
 Trains accessed the station via a half-mile tunnel, bored from the cliff face at Herculaneum Dock to Park Road.
-It is the last remaining part of the Overhead railway, with the surface entrance still standing.
-The former platform and track area were in use as a garage called Roscoe Engineering until 2015.

 History

-The Liverpool Overhead Railway Southern Extension Tunnel is the entrance to Dingle railway station.

 The extension to a new southern terminus at Dingle was opened on 21 December 1896 with the first trains leaving from Dingle station at 5am that morning, carrying a large number of dock workers.
-There were plans for the tunnel to extend further inland with a few more stations when funds were available.
+There were plans for the tunnel to extend further inland, with a few more stations when funds were available.